SERVICES

 Book Coaching

 Like an athletic coach, a book coach offers whatever suggestions and help are necessary for you to move forward.
 I can support your writing through coaching at any stage of the writing process, with your personal goals in mind.
-This can include: project management, draft evaluation, assignments and exercises, resources, grammar help, or publishing guidance—whatever is needed to help you thrive.
+This can include: project management, draft evaluation, assignments and exercises, resource suggestion, grammar help, or publishing guidance—whatever is needed to help you thrive.

 Developmental Editing